Suffolk County Summer Day Camps for Long Island Kids

 Knox is a full-feature day camp with a waterfront campus at Stony Brook Harbor.
-It offers swimming, kayaking, field sports, tennis, horseback riding, science, drama, music, dance, fine arts, crafts, and chess.
+It offers swimming, kayaking, field sports, tennis, horseback riding, science, drama, music, dance, and more.
 It also offers a travel program for children entering seventh through ninth grades that takes kids to museums, zoos, and water parks.
 Knox offers a flexible schedule, so you can choose the days and weeks that work for your family.
 Early-bird rates get you a discount if you apply before March 15.
 Before and after-care is available.

 Laurel Hill School Summer Camps — East Setauket

 YMCA of Long Island Summer Day Camps — Bay Shore, East Hampton, Holtsville, Huntington and Patchogue

 Suffolk County YMCAs offer both traditional day camps and a variety of specialty camps.
 Summer programs and classes for children include crafting, theater, and coding.
 Membership in the YMCA is required for all camps.
 Sibling discounts are available.
 Extended days, transportation, and lunch service all can be added to the experience for an additional fee.

 Young People’s Day Camps of Suffolk County — Kings Park